 We are all very interested in gardening, but we enjoy the company of others with a shared interest and we try not to get too technical!
 Gardening should be fun and in our Club it certainly is.
 Everyone turns up for every meeting if they possibly can.

 We meet every month.
-Normally we meet at 7.30pm in Birch Memorial Hall during the winter months.
+During the winter months we normally meet at 7.30pm on the second Monday of the month in Birch Memorial Hall.
 In the summer we arrange perhaps two or three evening visits to gardens or other outside venues, plus a social barbecue for members and their guests.
 The December meeting always has a strong social element to it.
 Occasionally a few members get together in small groups for visits to gardens, guided talks etc. Many of us enjoy visiting somewhere in the company of a few others rather than going alone, so a little informal co-ordination is provided.
 Usually these are very small groups of perhaps up to 8 members who purchase their own tickets but share transport with someone they know.
 One very useful function provided by the Club Committee is to scan through the large number of courses and events and keep members informed of a few local ones that may be of interest.

 As we are a relatively small club, finding enough people to fill a coach at an acceptable cost is impractical, especially mid-week, so we either book a block of seats on a coach excursion that is open to the public or we car-share.

-Membership costs £15 for a calendar year (only £12 for existing members renewing for 2017) and there is a meeting attendance fee, usually just £3 to cover hall expenses etc. Each year we aim to have at least one 'celebrity' speaker.
+Membership costs £15 for the first year.
+The annual renewal fee is £12 and there is a meeting attendance fee, usually just £3 to cover hall expenses etc. Each year we aim to have at least one 'celebrity' speaker.
 These have included Bob Flowerdew, Christine Walkden, Matthew Biggs, Nick Hamilton, Ursula Buchan and Ken Crowther.
 Our talks cover most of the usual subjects that are of primary interest to gardeners, and the less usual topics have included Garden Birds, Garden History & Antiques, Chile & the Andes, Heathland Conservation, Arboriculture, and Photography.
 We've had practical sessions on cuttings, grafting and soil testing.
 Amongst our private evening visits to nearby gardens are RHS Garden, Hyde Hall, where Curator Ian le Gros has personally taken us on guided tours, Feeringbury Manor, (home of RHS past president Giles Coode-Adams), Green Island Garden at Ardleigh, Hugh Johnson's garden at Saling Hall, and of course the Beth Chatto Gardens.
 With a membership of around 50, we average attendances of 35 for talks, and somewhat more for garden visits and social events where members often bring their 'other halves' along.

 We use email for our Club communications as it reduces cost and clerical time.
 Members receive an email every month.